michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

   list.
 The vulnerability only affects users who have configured a SOCKS proxy to use either an untrusted server or to connect over an untrusted network.
-Almost all affected versions of Bitcoin Core are also affected by previously-disclosed vulnerabilities, such as CVE-2016-10724 (see [Newsletter #1][news1 alert]) and CVE-2018-17144 (see [Newsletter #14][news14 cve]), so users should have already upgraded to Bitcoin Core 0.16.3 or higher.
+Almost all affected versions of Bitcoin Core are also affected by previously disclosed vulnerabilities, such as CVE-2016-10724 (see [Newsletter #1][news1 alert]) and CVE-2018-17144 (see [Newsletter #14][news14 cve]), so users should have already upgraded to Bitcoin Core 0.16.3 or higher.